homeboy445/Productivity-app/README.md

                       --------------------THE PRODUCTIVITY APP--------------------

-Well, the productivity app is specifically design to cater the needs of productivity tracking and thereby enchancement!
+Well, the productivity app is specifically designed to cater the needs of productivity tracking and thereby enchancement!

+NOTE: the app is made in electron js.

 Current features of this app: